If you are like most managers, you spend more than 40% of your time managing interpersonal conflict.

 In order to take proper safety precautions, space is limited to 14 participants as this is a live, in person program.

-Register today to hold your spot by filling out the form below!
+The first two programs were SOLD OUT.
+Register today to hold your spot by clicking the link below.